doczjs/docz/CONTRIBUTING.md

 ### Creating plugins

 If there are some plugin that you want to create, please contact me before to talk about the possibility to make this plugin official!

+## Commit messages

+Commit messages should follow the [commit message convention](https://conventionalcommits.org/) so, changelogs could be generated automatically by that.
+Commit messages are validated automatically upon commit.
+If you aren't familiar with the commit message convention, you can use yarn commit (or `npm run commit`) instead of git commit, which provides an interactive CLI for generating proper commit messages.

+### Pull Requests

+- All pull requests have to be send against `dev` branch.

+- The **master branch** is a snapshot of the latest stable release.
+All development should be done in dedicated branch. **Do not submit PRs against the master branch**.

+- If you are checking out from a feature or a topic different of `master` or `dev`, you have to merge back and push against the same feature.

+- Work in the **src** folder of respective package and **DO NOT** checkin dist in the commits.

+- It's OK - and a very nice thing - to have multiple small commits as you work on the PR - we will let GitHub automatically squash it before merging.

+### If adding a new feature:

+- Make sure that [all examples](https://github.com/pedronauck/docz/tree/master/examples) are running as expected
+- Provide convincing reason to add this feature.
+Ideally you should open a suggestion issue first and have it greenlighted before working on it.

 ## Contributors